iamKonick/iamkonick/README.md

 - Fast forward to today, and not much has changed.
 I'm still the go-to person for technical problem-solving, but now I also create innovative software components and logical solutions to tackle complex challenges.

 - After coming to Germany for my Master's, I started working as a Frontend Developer (Work Student) with a bit of backend and DevOps.
-Thatis then i was facinated by world of DevOps and didn't look back.
+That is then i was facinated by world of DevOps and didn't look back.

 - Currently, I'm pursuing a Master's in Applied Computer Science at Hochschule Schmalkalden, and I'm eager to collaborate on fresh ventures that can help shape the industry.
 I bring to the table a combination of ideas, technical skills, and leadership capabilities.
 - Currently looking for DevOps related job roles.